 Other less common or rare clinical features include:

-- Urinary tract infections
+• Urinary tract infections

-- Opportunistic infections caused by fungi (e.g. Pneumocystis jiroveci pneumonia or chronic candida), staphylococcus
+• Opportunistic infections caused by fungi (e.g. Pneumocystis jiroveci pneumonia or chronic candida), staphylococcus

-- Severe invasive infections such as sepsis and meningitis
+• Severe invasive infections such as sepsis and meningitis

-- Severe varicella zoster infection
+• Severe varicella zoster infection

 How is transient hypogammaglobulinaemia of infancy defined and diagnosed?

-- Serum IgG level must be less than 2SD below the mean for age, with or without depression of IgA or IgM on two separate occasions.
+Serum IgG level must be less than 2SD below the mean for age, with or without depression of IgA or IgM on two separate occasions.

-- Immunoglobulins and specific antibody formation must normalise usually during childhood
+Immunoglobulins and specific antibody formation must normalise usually during childhood.

-- Other primary immunodeficiency must be excluded.
+Other primary immunodeficiency must be excluded.

-Note, in a normal population, 2.5% of individuals will fall below that value, and clinicians may encounter otherwise well children with low immunoglobulin levels and normal antibody responses to vaccine antigens with no increased susceptibility to infection.
+In a normal population, 2.5% of individuals will fall below that value, and clinicians may encounter otherwise well children with low immunoglobulin levels and normal antibody responses to vaccine antigens with no increased susceptibility to infection.

 Diagnosis of putative THI is based on clinical picture and investigations.
-Most infants with THI have a normal physical examination with none of the classic findings present in other primary immunodeficiency diseases, although the tonsils and lymph nodes may be small.
+Most infants with THI have a normal physical examination with none of the classic findings in other primary immunodeficiency diseases, although the tonsils and lymph nodes may be small.

 THI is seen in two cohorts of patients: